 Disadvantages

-Wind cannot provide consistent baseline power on the small scale.
-The wind is not steady and constant.
-So power production would rise and fall depending on the speed of the wind.
-If a city for instance powered itself entirely with wind turbines that were built nearby, it would be dependent on the wind speed to remain high enough to power the city.
+Wind cannot provide consistent baseline power alone in a small geographical region.
+Wind is not generally steady and constant.
+Power production would rise and fall depending on the speed of the wind.
+If a city for instance powered itself entirely with only wind turbines that were built nearby, it would be dependent on the wind speed to remain high enough to power the city.
 If the wind slowed down too much, the city would not have enough power coming in to meet demand.
+This drawback of wind can be addressed by using it in combination with dispatchable power sources or by using energy storage.

-In extremely high-speed winds, wind generators must often turn off.
-This is a considerable disadvantage because there is a great amount of energy that is not being utilized, and because it means a complete stop to the wind farm’s energy production for a while.
+In extremely high-speed winds, most large wind generators must turn off.
+In Saskatchewan this happens at around 90km/h.
+This can be regarded as a considerable disadvantage because there is a great amount of energy in the high speed winds that is not being utilized.
+Also, it means a complete stop to the wind farm’s energy production for the duration of the extremely high wind speeds.

 Adaptations and Variants